 However, you’ll never regret a trip to Seville.
 There’s a lot to see and do, and it is one of the hottest cities in Europe.

-A vacation in Seville also allows you to visit many of the interesting nearby cities and towns.
+A vacation to Seville also allows you to visit many of the interesting nearby cities and towns.
+That might be the biggest benefit of them all.
 So yes, it is worth it to visit Seville, especially if you’re interested in Andalusian culture and general world history.

-If you are into sightseeing, and you love observing things, then Seville is great.
-If you are more into being active, taking part in the local life, then skip it and choose another city in Spain – Madrid would be a good choice.
-Or even nearby Huelva.
+If you are into sightseeing, and you love observing things, then Seville is also great.
+If you are more into being active, taking part in the local life, socializing – then skip it and choose another city in Spain – Madrid would be a good choice.
+Or even nearby Huelva or Granada.